 - Printing documents at 7/11 = $0.75

-Overall, Taiwan is a fairly inexpensive destination, but not compared to other places like Southeast Asia.
+Overall, if you’re asking how cheap is Taiwan, Taiwan is a fairly inexpensive destination, but not compared to other places like Southeast Asia.
 It sits right in the middle in terms of prices in Asia – cheaper than Hong Kong, Japan, and maybe South Korea, but not many other Asian destinations.

 In any case, I can’t wait to head back to Taiwan someday soon, it’s one of those countries that left a lasting impression of happiness on me.